-Process description Emission source code NFR code Sector

-Smoking of cigars 0801001 2D3i Consumers

-Smoking of cigarettes 0801002 2D3i Consumers
+Process description Emission source code CRF code NFR code Sector Smoking of cigars 0801001 2.G.4 2G Consumers Smoking of cigarettes 0801002 2.G.4 2G Consumers

 When tobacco products are burned, the fumes contain a mix of different substances.
 These substances are inhaled and exhaled by the smoker or emitted to the air directly.
 Since smoking has been found to be unhealthy, the number of smokers has been declining steadily, with a comparable reduction in the consumption of tobacco products.